Assisted Delivery: Ventouse and Forceps Delivery

 Will assisted delivery affect my baby?

 The suction cup will usually leave a mark on your baby’s head, but this usually fades quickly.
-In around 1-12% of cases it may also bruise your baby’s head (known as cephalohaematoma) but this should resolve in a relatively short space of time.
+In around 1-12% of cases, it may also bruise your baby’s head (known as cephalohaematoma), but this should resolve relatively quickly.

-Forceps will generally leave marks on your baby’s head, but they usually disappear within 48 hrs.
-Occasionally small cuts can happen to your baby’s face or head, but these will heal quickly.
+Forceps delivery will generally leave marks on your baby’s head, but they usually disappear within 48 hrs.
+Occasionally, small cuts can happen to your baby’s face or head, but these will heal quickly.

 Ventouse